 - Ripple is a program that helps create scores and parts, including a mode for mixing different musical works together in a single score or part.

 - Rosegarden, an audio and MIDI sequencer, which also has a score editor for single-staff editing.

 - Abjad, a Python API for Formalized Score Control designed to help composers build up complex pieces of LilyPond notation in an iterative and incremental way.

 - FOMUS, (FOrmat MUSic) is a music notation tool for computer music composers.
 It is written in the Lisp programming language, and has been tested in a variety of interpreters.
 A C++ port is also available.

-- Strasheela, an environment built on top of the Mozart/Oz constraint programming language.
+- Strasheela, an environment built on top of the The Mozart Programming System.

 Other programs no longer being actively developed